20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 If your child struggles with reading, explain the rules of a new game, the first few times you play.

-When you have kids with dyslexia or other reading disorders you have to take into consideration that games which require large amounts of reading will not work for them unless you pair them with an adult.
+When you have kids with dyslexia or other reading disorders you have to take into consideration that games that require large amounts of reading will not work for them unless you pair them with an adult.

 Some games won’t work at all if they can’t read by themselves.